Something that came across my desk recently was the idea of using coconut oil or other vegetable-based oils as a kind of mouthwash.

-2) This will “draw out” toxins in your body and prevent or cure asthma, cancer, diabetes, acne, migraines, and pretty much any other problem you can imagine.
+2) This will "draw out" toxins in your body and prevent or cure asthma, cancer, diabetes, acne, migraines, and any other problem you can imagine.

-The first school of thought is actually 100% correct.
-Oil pulling is a primitive form of mouthwash, similar to how chewing on certain sticks acted to improve oral health before the introduction of toothpaste and toothbrushes.
-Medical studies have shown that there is a statistically significant reduction in the amount of certain types of bacteria in the mouth after performing the oil pulling technique.
+The first school of thought is 100% correct.
+Oil pulling is a primitive form of mouthwash, similar to how chewing on specific sticks improved oral health before introducing toothpaste and toothbrushes.
+Medical studies have shown a statistically significant reduction in certain types of mouth bacteria after the oil-pulling technique.
 However, it is less effective than spending 2 minutes with a traditional antiseptic mouthwash.
-It also has the rare chance of causing pneumonia if the oil is accidentally inhaled .
+It also has a rare chance of causing pneumonia if the oil is accidentally inhaled .

-If mouthwash was difficult to find, I could understand using the oil pulling technique.
-However, just stick to traditional mouthwash.
-It’s been engineered to work better.
+If mouthwash was challenging to find, I could understand using the oil-pulling technique if mouthwash was difficult to find.
+However, stick to traditional mouthwash.
+It's been engineered to work better.

 The second school of thought is what concerns me the most.
-There is absolutely no evidence that putting any particular oil in your mouth will cause anything to be “drawn out” of your body.
-Every website I found could not even specify which “toxins” that the oil pulling method was supposed to draw out.
-In fact, the term “toxin” is never elaborated on or explained.
+There is no evidence that putting any particular oil in your mouth will cause anything to be "drawn out" of your body.
+Every website I found could not specify which "toxins" the oil-pulling method was supposed to draw out.
+The term "toxin" is never elaborated on or explained.
 Are they talking about heavy metal poisoning?
 Venom from a spider?
 Cholesterol?
 Bad vibes?
-That lovin’ feelin’?
+That lovin' feelin'?

-It sounds like someone read an article on osmosis (the process by which chemical concentrations will equalize across a permeable membrane in a fluid) and got it mixed up with a little bit of common woo.
-It’s true that gingivitis can lead to other, more serious medical complications but traditional brushing and flossing will be far more effective than swishing your mouth out with random things from the pantry.
+It sounds like someone read an article on osmosis (the process by which chemical concentrations will equalize across a permeable membrane in a fluid) and got it mixed up with some common woo.
+Gingivitis can indeed lead to other, more serious medical complications.
+Still, traditional brushing and flossing will be far more effective than swishing your mouth out with random things from the pantry.

 The idea of a toxin is nebulously defined at best.